Planet Pulse

 Efforts to protect red squirrels are multifaceted and involve various stakeholders and organizations.
 These efforts include:

-Habitat Management: Organizations like the Wildlife Trust and the Royal Society for the Protection of Birds (RSPB) engage in habitat management to create suitable environments for red squirrels.
+Habitat Management: Organisations like the Wildlife Trust and the Royal Society for the Protection of Birds (RSPB) engage in habitat management to create suitable environments for red squirrels.

 Grey Squirrel Control: Conservation programs aim to control grey squirrel populations in areas where red squirrels are at risk.
 This includes trapping and humane culling to reduce competition and disease transmission.

-Community Engagement: Organizations like The People’s Trust for Endangered Species work closely with local communities to raise awareness about red squirrels and encourage conservation efforts.
+Community Engagement: Organisations like The People’s Trust for Endangered Species work closely with local communities to raise awareness about red squirrels and encourage conservation efforts.

-Captivity Breeding: Captive breeding programs have been established to breed and release red squirrels into the wild, boosting their populations in certain areas (Olah et al., 2022).
+Captivity Breeding: Captive breeding programs have been established to breed and release red squirrels into the wild, boosting their populations in certain areas.

 The Role of Legislation in Red Squirrel Protection